EyaAbbassi/urlShortenerService/README.md

 Our service uses an in-memory dictionary to represent all shortened URLs.
 In a real large-scale scenario, something more outlandish will be required.
 This also affects the way we determine if a hash is unique.
 There are other room of improvement such as:

 <ul>
-<li> More restriction on the custom_key suggested by the users to avoid special characters, and condused Links.</li>
+<li> More restriction on the custom_key suggested by the users to avoid special characters, and confusing Links.</li>
-<li> Upgrade the encoding method toensure security by adding the user_id which is private and unique as encoding key for example that we can use with other Encoding Algorithm such as Advanced Encryption Standard (AES).</li>
+<li> Upgrade the encoding method to ensure security by adding the user_id which is private and unique as encoding key for example; that we can use with other Encoding Algorithm such as md5.</li>
 <li> Add more control on the generated short URL, that must always be shorter or equal than the original one.
 It won't be a shortening service if we will give a taller "short_url".</li>
 <li>...Always open to improve and escalate according to the business and clients/users needs.</li>
 </ul>